Seagate/cortx/doc/Preboarding_and_Onboarding.rst

     <details>
    <summary><a>Click here to read the preboarding procedure.</a></summary>

 1. Navigate to the *https://<management IP>:28100/#/preboarding/welcome*.
 The management IP that was got from step 6 of `CORTX_on_Open_Virtual_Appliance <https://github.com/Seagate/cortx/blob/Changes-to-VA/doc/CORTX_on_Open_Virtual_Appliance.rst>`_.
+The CORTX UI is displayed.

+2. Click **Get Started**.
+A window with the End User License Agreement (EULA) appears.

-2. Accept the End User License Agree (EULA).
+3. Accept the End User License Agree (EULA).

    .. image:: images/EULA1.PNG

-3. Create a user with admin privileges.
+4. Create a user with admin privileges.

    - Enter the username, password, and email address in the relevant fields.
 Also, select the checkbox if want to receive the notifications.